Thomas van der Wilt

-Thomas van der Wilt (1659–1733) was an 18th-century painter from the Northern Netherlands.
+Thomas van der Wilt (1659–1733) was an 18th-century painter from the Dutch Republic.

 Biography

 Van der Wilt was born in Piershil.
 Houbraken mentioned him as one of the pupils of Jan Verkolje.
 He became a master portrait painter in Delft, where he died.

 According to the RKD he became the teacher of Jacob Campo Weyerman.
 He is known for portraits and historical allegories.